arjenderuiter/arjenderuiter.github.io/_posts/2022-04-01-SENDCLOUD-ENGINEERING-MEETUP-AND-BLOG-ON-SERVICES-API-FRONT-END-AND-DESIGN.md

 categories: meetup services api front-end content blog
 ---

-In 2020 I helpd Sendcloud with the launch of their tech blog and engineering meetup.
+In 2020 I helped Sendcloud with the launch of their tech blog and engineering meetup.
 We did this with a few goals in mind

 <h2>Personal development of our team members who write</h2>